 Chronic Hep C is a serious disease, but it can be cured.
-Due to recent scientific advances, today’s treatments are more effective, with average cure rates around 95%.
+Due to recent scientific advances, today’s treatments are more effective, with cure rates of around 95%.
 And today’s treatments don’t have the harsh side effects of previous medicines.

 In 2007, Hep C patients died at a median age of 57.
 This is 20 years shorter than the average US lifespan.